davidpham5/blogging-is-back-baby/src/content/amplify/2024-05-13-facebook-news-referrals-no-sign-of-the-slow-down-stopping.md

 ---
 > As a share of total page views coming from external, search and social, Facebook referrals are now less than a quarter of their 2018 level, down from 30% in March 2018 to 7% in March 2024. ...
 Smaller sites have particularly hard hit by Facebook changes

-Aisha Majid writes of the Press Gazette.
+Aisha Majid writes for the Press Gazette.